GlareDB/glaredb.github.io/_glaredb/python.md

 ---
 layout: default
-title: GlareDB Python Library
+title: GlareDB Python library
 nav_order: 2
 ---

-# GlareDB Python Library
+# GlareDB Python library

 GlareDB can be used in Python environments along with [Pandas] and [Polars] to work with distributed data.